woocommerce/woocommerce/readme.txt

 = FEATURES =
 Seriously, WooCommerce has got more features than you can shake a stick at.
 But don’t just take our word for it, try it for yourself.

-= BUNDLED GATEWAYS AND SHIPPING =
-WooCommerce has enough power to be used straight out of the box and comes with the following payment gateways and shipping methods:
+= BUNDLED GATEWAYS, SHIPPING AND INTEGRATIONS = WooCommerce has enough power to be used straight out of the box and comes with the following payment gateways, shipping methods and third party integrations:

 * PayPal Standard
 * BACS